hu3agency/masterplan/README.md

 CONSUMER   | Body   | Value Chains
 PROVIDER   | Mind   | Civil Chains

-hu3agency's framework models the human ego as as a disconnection from spirit, soul, body, and mind.
-We then translate this into a **parallel** model at the collective level to model Humanity's metacrisis as corruption of our investment, supply, value, and civil chains.
+hu3agency's frameworks discuss the human ego as as a disconnection from spirit, soul, body, and mind.
+Then, we translate this into a **parallel** model to represent Humanity's metacrisis as corruption of our investment, supply, value, and civil chains.

-Let's dive into each **parallel** mental models below.
+Let's dive into each of the **parallel** mental models below.

 ### Spirit : Human :: Investment Chains : Humanity
 Spirit is to a human as investment chains are to humanity.